-Continuation in and graduation from the Honors Psychology program require successful completion of $\bigstar24$ with a minimum GPA of 3.3 in each Fall/Winter Term.
+Continuation in and graduation from the Honors Psychology program require successful completion of \star 24 with a minimum GPA of 3.3 in each Fall/Winter Term.
 Exceptions to this requirement must be approved by both the Department of Psychology and the Faculty of Science.
-In addition, students must present a minimum of $\bigstar48$ (but no more than $\bigstar66$ senior) in Psychology courses and a minimum of $\bigstar72$ in Science courses.
+In addition, students must present a minimum of \star 48 (but no more than \star 66 senior) in Psychology courses and a minimum of \star 72 in Science courses.
 A student's program of courses must be approved in advance each year by the Honors Psychology advisor.

 - · BIOL 107 Introduction to Cell Biology

 - · BIOL 108 Introduction to Biological Diversity

-- PSYCO 104 Basic Psychological Processes OR
+- PSYCO 104 Basic Psychological Processes

 - PSYCO 105 Individual and Social Behavior

-- STAT 141 Introduction to Statistics OR

-- STAT 151 Introduction to Applied Statistics I
+- · STAT 151 Introduction to Applied Statistics I

 - ★3 from junior Mathematical Sciences

 - ★3-6 in approved Science options

-- ★6 junior ENGL or ★3 junior ENGL and WRS
+- ★6 junior ENGL or ★3 junior ENGL and ★3 junior WRS

-- STAT 252 Introduction to Applied Statistics II - PSYCO 212 Introduction to Research Methods in Psychology (must be completed by the end of the first term after admittance into the program)
+- · STAT 252 Introduction to Applied Statistics II - PSYCO 212 Introduction to Research Methods in Psychology (must be completed by the end of the first term after admittance into the program)